Siriusq/cv/content/project/Building_and_Construction_Experiment/index.md

 ---

 # Introduction
 This is a construction experiment project led by the CE<sup>3</sup> Laboratory.

-The project involves:
+- Selected as one of ten student‑led projects through a competitive concept design review.

-1. Investigated the physical properties of a fast-growing poplar wood as a building material.
+- Investigated the physical properties of a fast-growing poplar wood as a building material.
-2. Using this fast-growing poplar wood as the primary building material, designed an experimental wooden architectural structure and conducted 3D modeling of the design.
+- Using this fast-growing poplar wood as the primary building material, designed an experimental wooden architectural structure and conducted 3D modeling of the design.
-3. Leading a team to build a small experimental building to validate the rationality of the design and the durability of the structure.
+- Led a team of 12 students to refine the design and construct a full‑scale architectural prototype to validate the rationality of the design and the durability of the structure.
-4. Gathered student evaluations of this architectural design.
+- Gathered student evaluations of this architectural design.
+- Reflected on how full‑scale construction influences human spatial perception and embodied interaction with built form.

 **Post-project follow-up**: The stability and durability of the experimental wooden structure exceeded expectations.
 Over a one-year lifecycle, the structure withstood various weather conditions, including typhoons, heavy rain, and substantial snowfall, displaying no significant damage.